ncpr1996/blogs_backup/cmghzubls000102l8gad4hbwl.md

 ### Supervisor Agent with Routing

 In the first approach, a supervisor agent serves as a router.
 An HR Agent receives a user's question, such as "How much vacation time do I have left?" and forwards it to an intent-classified, optimized router.
-Whichever specialized agent—Time Off Specialist, LOA Expert, or Promotion Expert—should handle the request is decided by the router, which then routes appropriately.
+Whichever specialized agent Time Off Specialist, LOA Expert, or Promotion Expert should handle the request is decided by the router, which then routes appropriately.

 To build this supervisor, select a fast model, such as `small-fast-model-1.0`, and set the agent type to `SUPERVISOR_ROUTER`.
 Next, you outline each sub-agent's responsibilities in their collaboration descriptions.
 These descriptions are used by the router to make wise routing choices that guarantee the appropriate expert receives inquiries.